Third Order of Saint Francis: History

 The Third Order was created by Francis of Assisi, and was the exemplar after which the others were fashioned.
 An early date the other Mendicant Orders formed Third Orders of a similar nature, and so there came into being Dominican Tertiaries, and Carmelite, Augustinian, Servite, Premonstratensian, and many others.
 These followed the same lines of development as the Franciscan Tertiaries.

+By the fifteenth century, numerous individuals living under the Rule of the Third Order were living in small communities and leading eremitical lives.
+A papal decree of 1447 organized the more isolated communities into a new and separate religious order with its own rule of life, the Third Order Regular of Saint Francis of Penance.
+The Third Order became defined between the Third Order Regular (TOR.; i.e. living under a Regula or "Rule"), and the Third Order Secular, for those members of the Order who lived in the world.
 The Rules of the various Third Orders have proved very adaptable to the needs of modern congregations devoted to active works of charity, so a great number of teaching and nursing congregations of women belonged to one or other of the Third Orders.

-By the 15th Century, numerous individuals living under the Rule of the Third Order were living in small communities and leading eremitical lives.
-A papal decree of 1447 organized the more isolated communities into a new and separate religious order with its own rule of life.
-The Third Order became defined between the Third Order Regular (TOR.; i.e. living under a Regula or "Rule") and the Third Order Secular, for those members of the Order who lived in the world.

 The Franciscan Third Order was always the principal one.
 In 1883, it received a great impetus and a renewed vogue from Pope Leo XIII in his approval of a new Rule for the seculars.
-In 1901, Paul Sabatier published a "Rule of Life of the Brothers and Sisters of Penance", which probably contained the substance of the original Rule of 1221, albeit with additions.
+In 1901, Paul Sabatier published a Rule of Life of the Brothers and Sisters of Penance, which probably contained the substance of the original Rule of 1221, albeit with additions.
 It prescribed severe simplicity of dress and of life, abstinence, prayers and other religious exercises.
 It also forbade theatre attendance, the bearing of arms, and the taking of oaths except when administered by magistrates.

-In the 19th Century, many new congregations adopted the Rule of the Third Order without connection with the First Order.
+In the nineteenth century, many new congregations adopted the Rule of the Third Order without connection with the First Order.
 In 1978, Pope Paul VI caused the Rules for regulars and seculars to be recast and made more suitable for the requirements of devout men and women at the present day.
 The secular wing of the Order was renamed as the Secular Franciscan Order.

 After the Reformation, Franciscan Third Orders aligned with the Lutheran Churches and Anglican Communion were organized, such as the Evangelical Franciscans Tertiaries (Evangelischen Franziskaner-Tertiaren), which was founded in 1927 by Friedrich Heiler, a Lutheran priest in Germany.